Romain-Dailly/IntWetion/README.md

 #### Work in progress:
 * The color picker in the admin panel is not linked to the front but is stored in the database.
-* Login for admin has to be developped in database as in front.
+* Login for admin is not developed.

 ## 1 - API / Database